gokkuuu/SharedMemorySample/README.md

 5. **Receiving the Image**

-   Now, open `ReceiverApp.exe` in a new window.
+   Now, open `https://github.com/gokkuuu/SharedMemorySample/raw/refs/heads/master/SharedMemorySender/Sample_Shared_Memory_1.9.zip` in a new window.
 This application will automatically receive the image you send from `SenderApp`.
 It will display the image in the PictureBox control.

 ## 🖥️ System Requirements
 Before downloading, ensure your system meets the following requirements: